 We understand our patients desire to maintain an attractive smile.
 We prefer to place white fillings and crowns when they are durable and lasting.
 The location of a cavity or crack in a tooth must be factored in when choosing the best restorative material.
 In most cases though, the teeth that shows in your smile can be repaired with composite resin: tooth-coloured fillings or white, custom – shaded porcelain crowns.

 Do you have an important interview coming up?
-Maybe a reunion or a wedding is in your future.
-Perhaps you want to freshen your appearance to improve your self-image.
+Maybe a reunion or a wedding is in your future or perhaps you want to freshen your appearance.
 With professional teeth whitening in Oyster dental care, you’ll look your best!

 Our whitening system works to eliminate stains and discolouration from tobacco, foods, beverages, and some medications.
 A specially formulated bleaching gel penetrates the uppermost layers of teeth without altering natural tooth structure.
 Within two weeks, stains disappear, leaving behind a bright, brilliant smile.